Five Things to do with Your Elderly Parents in Sherborne, Dorset

 Sherborne is a charming market town steeped in history and the ideal place to spend quality time with your loved one.
 We have selected five of Sherborne’s best attractions for you to explore together.
 Sometimes popular attractions are not included because they are not suitable.
 Sherborne Castle is an example: although it is a fascinating site to visit, there are too many stairs and uneven walking areas for it to qualify as an ideal location for you and your loved one.

 Time together is an opportunity to escape everyday routines and explore something new.
-Whether your loved one receives live-in care, care at home, elderly, dementia or companion care, the advantages of outings for both you and your loved one can be transformative and offer the opportunity to create new memories together.
+Whether your loved one receives live-in care in Dorset, care at home, elderly, dementia or companion care, the advantages of outings for both you and your loved one can be transformative and offer the opportunity to create new memories together.

 Engaging and enthusiastic, expert Cindy Chant is a popular Blue Badge tourist guide in the area, offering short walking tours through Sherborne.
 Blue Badge Tourist Guides are recognised professional guides operating throughout the UK.
 Walking tours begin at the Tourist Information Centre, and Cindy leads you through the heart of Sherborne, then on to the Abbey Green, Almshouse, the Conduit and other favourite sites nearby.
 The whole tour takes one and a half hours and is an ideal way to experience Sherborne.